nf-core/sarek/docs/output.md

   * TXT (tab separated) summary counts for variants affecting each transcript and gene

 For more information about how to use snpEff reports, see [snpEff manual](http://snpeff.sourceforge.net/SnpEff_manual.html#outputSummary)

+### VEP reports
+[VEP (Variant Effect Predictor)](https://www.ensembl.org/info/docs/tools/vep/index.html), based on Ensembl, is a tools to determine the effects of all sorts of variants, including SNPs, indels, structural variants, CNVs.

+**Output directory: `results/Reports/[SAMPLE]/VEP`**
+* `VariantCaller_Sample_VEP.summary.html`
+  * Summary of the VEP run to be visualised with a web browser

+For more information about how to use VEP reports, see [VEP manual](https://www.ensembl.org/info/docs/tools/vep/index.html)

 ### MultiQC
 [MultiQC](http://multiqc.info) is a visualisation tool that generates a single HTML report summarising all samples in your project.